zhagan/dfam_clone/README.md

 ## Installation

-The device is the .amxd file, the .adv files are presets
+The device is Device/dfam.amxd
+The presets are in Presets/